EMI Music Japan: History

 The company was founded on October 1, 1960, as Toshiba Musical Industries (東芝音楽工業株式会社, Tōshiba Ongaku Kōgyō Kabushiki Kaisha).
 From 1962, it licensed Columbia (UK) titles for release in Japan.
 After an injection of capital by Capitol EMI, EMI acquired 50% of the company in October 1973, and the name was changed to Toshiba EMI Limited.
 On October 3, 1994, the equity ratio of the company was changed, in which EMI obtained 55% with Toshiba owning the remaining 45%.
 On June 30, 2007, Toshiba Corporation sold the remaining 45% stake in the company to EMI, giving EMI full ownership of the company.
 The name was then changed to EMI Music Japan, reflecting Toshiba's divestiture from the business.
 In 2012, EMI Music Japan and Universal Music Group's Japanese branch was scheduled to hold a corporate swap in response to the merger by January 15, 2013, with Kazuhiko Koike serving as EMIJ's president.
-On April 1, 2013, EMI Music Japan was officially absorbed into Universal Music Japan, became defunct as a company and has been renamed to EMI Records Japan.
+On April 1, 2013, EMI Music Japan was officially absorbed into Universal Music Japan, became defunct as a company and was renamed to EMI Records Japan.
 The label continued to use the TOCT catalog code until October 2013, when it started to use the TYCT catalog code.
-The official website has been shut down as of October 23, 2013.
+The official website was shut down as of October 23, 2013.

-After the dissolution and absorption, some of the former EMI staffs and executives has been into different companies away from Universal Music.
-Then-executive producer San-e Ichii has been the managing director of Japan Content Expansion Department.
+After the dissolution and absorption, some of the former EMI staff and executives have been into different companies away from Universal Music.
+Then-executive producer San-e Ichii was named the managing director of Japan Content Expansion Department.
 Kazuhiko Koike (also former CEO of Universal Music Japan) has stepped down from his position as CEO by the end of 2013, nine months after the merger, and became non-executive chairman by the beginning of 2014.
 He was replaced by Naoshi Fujikura.